Wiranto Arismunandar: Minister of Education and Culture

 After his term as rector ended in January 1997, Wiranto was appointed by Suharto to serve as Minister of Education and Culture in the Seventh Development Cabinet, which would later become Suharto's last and shortest-lived cabinet.
 His appointment to the cabinet was alleged to be related to his familial connections.
 His wife was the elder sister of Commander-in-Chief of the Armed Forces Edi Sudradjat, while his brother was the brother-in-law of First Lady Siti Hartinah.

 During this time, student protests against Suharto were mounting in various major cities.
 In response to the unrest, Wiranto held a meeting with all of Indonesia's rectors.
 Wiranto stated that such protests were illegal as they were an act of "practical politics" within academic boundaries.
-However, the more liberal Justice Minister Muladi—who was also a rector before being appointed to the cabinet—argued that there were no clear definition as to what constitutes "practical politics" and that the students have a right to protest within campus grounds.
+However, the more liberal Justice Minister Muladi—who was also a rector before being appointed to the cabinet—argued that there was no clear definition as to what constitutes "practical politics" and that the students have a right to protest within campus grounds.
 Shortly after this incident, Suharto resigned from his presidency on 21 May 1998, effectively dissolving the cabinet and ending Wiranto's tenure as minister.